meerachotai/benchmark_imprinting/README.md

 * Use the annotation file with the suffix `_picard.gff3` under the -a option.
 * Leave the -s option blank, a SNP file will be made from the vcf files under outdir/per_chrom.

-#### FASTQ files
-For this particular step, a specific FASTQ file name is required in order to map the reads correctly.

-* The file name MUST end with the suffix **`cross_replicate.fq`**
-* The address and the prefix of the file names should be placed under the option -f

-**Example:**

-The simulation steps above have the following file for the first (1) replicate, for the replicate cross AxB with the prefix being `$strainA_$strainB_`.
-Adding the file's location to the prefix, the file is called: `$outdir/reads_simul/$strainA_$strainB_AxB_1.fq`.

-Following the above convention, under -f option place: -f `$outdir/reads_simul/$strainA_$strainB_`

-If you followed with the steps 1 and 2, there's no need to use -f at all, it is done for you by default.

-For now, FASTQ files from reciprocal crosses with same replicate number attached to them are considered paired.
+Note: For now, FASTQ files from reciprocal crosses with same replicate number attached to them are considered paired.
 Working on adding another option to consider them separately (calling imprinting using combinations of all AxB and BxA replicates).

 Sample command: